jeevitha1606/Reestar/README.md

 My First HTML CSS Project

-This is a simple website created using HTML and CSS for practice.
+This is a simple website created using HTML and CSS.

 Features